github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A valid class must include a non-private predicate named ``toString`` with no arguments and a result type of ``string``, or it must inherit from a class that does.

-A valid class may not inherit from two different classes that include a predicate with the same name and number of arguments, unless either one of the predicates overrides the other, or the class defines a predicate that overrides both of them.
+A valid class may not inherit from two different classes that include a predicate with the same name and number of arguments, unless either one of the predicates overrides or shadows the other, or the class defines a predicate that overrides or shadows both of them.

+A valid class may not final inherit from two different classes that include a predicate with the same name and number of arguments, unless either one of the predicates overrides or shadows the other, or the class defines a predicate that shadows both of them.

 The typing environment for a member predicate or character is the same as if it were a non-member predicate, except that it additionally maps ``this`` to a type and also maps any fields on a class to a type.
 If the member is a character, then the typing environment maps ``this`` to the class domain type of the class.
 Otherwise, it maps ``this`` to the class type of the class itself.
 The typing environment also maps any field to the type of the field.